 The U.S. federal income tax consequences of exchanging existing notes for new notes pursuant to the exchange offer may depend on whether the differences between the new notes and the existing notes constitute a "significant modification."
 There will be a significant modification if, based on all the facts and circumstances, and taking into account all modifications collectively, the changes to the legal rights and obligations are "economically significant."
 Although not free from doubt, we believe that the changes between the existing notes and new notes should be considered a significant modification and therefore that the exchange of existing notes for new notes should be considered an exchange for U.S. federal income tax purposes (the "Exchange"), and the remainder of this discussion assumes that our position is correct.
-If, notwithstanding our position, the changes were not considered a significant modification, the exchange of existing notes would be a non-event for U.S. federal income tax purposes and an exchanging holder's tax basis and holding period in the new notes would be the same as its adjusted tax basis and holding period in the exchange difference.
+If, notwithstanding our position, the changes were not considered a significant modification, the exchange of existing notes would be a non-event for U.S. federal income tax purposes and an exchanging holder's tax basis and holding period in the new notes would be the same as its adjusted tax basis and holding period in the existing notes for new notes would be the same as its adjusted tax basis and holding period in the existing notes exchanged therefor.